zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

     ...
 ```

-#### Secret validation
+When using secret references in your stack, ZenML will validate that all secrets

-Before running a pipeline, ZenML will validate your stack and make sure that all secrets
+and keys referenced in your stack components exist before running a pipeline.
-and keys referenced in your stack components exist.
-This helps us fail early so your
+This helps us fail early so your pipeline doesn't fail after running for some
-pipeline doesn't fail after running for some time due to some missing secret.
+time due to some missing secret.

 This validation by default needs to fetch and read every secret to make sure that
 both the secret and the specified key-value pair exist.
 This can take quite some time and